Good evening my friends. It is Sunday evening here again. My weekend of playing and working really hard is over.

 I changed up my mantel/shelf/radiator cover in the living room.

-I kept the twig wreath because I still love it to pieces.
-But to add a bit more Spring to her.
-I nested last year’s feather wreath inside her.
+I reused my homemade twig wreath because I still love it to pieces.
+But to add a bit more spring to her I nested a simple feather wreath inside her.

 The Helleborus flower was marked down at the store.
 As far as its blooms are concerned it is on its last legs.
 But the beauty of it is that I can then plant it in my garden for years of early blooms.

-The little grape hyacinths will live on my garden as well.
+The little grape hyacinths will live in my garden as well.

 Hihi.
 I just hollowed out a book and now everything that I want to put in that corner will have a little pedestal.
 Love it.

-Love my mantel too.
-Hope you do too.
+I love my spring mantel this year.
+I hope you do too.

-So what was your weekend like?
-Have you started to decorate for Spring?
+So what is your decorating life like at the moment?
+Have you started to decorate for spring?
 And does that include bunnies and little chickens?
-Or are you like me and does Spring mean fresh greens to you too?
+Or are you like me and does spring mean fresh greens to you too?

 Debbie refresh restyle says